wp-plugins/page-builder-sandwich/readme.txt

 * New shortcode: Toggle
 * Shortcodes with dependencies are now grayed out instead of hidden
-* Fixed bug where columns did not display side-by-side in some cases
+* Fixed: columns did not display side-by-side in some cases
-* Fixed bug introduced in v0.4 where views cannot be dragged and clone buttons were not appearing
+* Fixed: bug introduced in v0.4 where views cannot be dragged and clone buttons were not appearing
 * Updated translations
 * Code cleanups